Hans Halvorson Physics, Logic, Philosophy

 1927

-• March 23: Heisenberg’s article about the uncertainty relations
+• Mar 23: Heisenberg’s article about the uncertainty relations

 1929

-• B discusses analogies between physics and psychology.
+• B discusses analogies between physics and psychology

 1930

-• Solvay conference: Einstein presents the photon box thought experiment.
+• Solvay conference: Einstein presents the photon box thought experiment

-• Pauli proposes the idea of the neutrino to resolve the apparent violation of energy conservation in beta decay.
+• Pauli proposes the idea of the neutrino to resolve the apparent violation of energy conservation in beta decay

 1932

 • Heisenberg spends significant time in Copenhagen, where he works closely with Bohr on the interpretation of quantum mechanics.
-This period is crucial in solidifying the Copenhagen interpretation as a leading view in the physics community.

 • August 15: Bohr’s lecture “Light and Life”